NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ## Acknowledgement

-We would like to acknowledge the support from the NFDI4Bioimage, in particular TA3, TA1 and TA5 and in particular all participants to make this Hackathon happen.
+We would like to acknowledge the support from the NFDI4Bioimage, in particular TA3, TA1 and TA5 and in particular all participants to make this hackathon happen.

 For the OMERO-ARC topic, we are thankful for the collaboration with DataPLANT.
 We acknowledge Timo Mühlhaus in discussions during planning for the OMERO-ARC project and Kevin Schneider in preparatory meetings on the OMERO-ARC project (both: DataPLANT).